Blocks are the building blocks of Minecraft (no pun intended) - just like everything else in Minecraft, they're stored in registries.

 Restarting the game, or reloading via F3+T to apply changes - you should be able to see the block texture in the inventory and physically in the world:

-When breaking the block in survival, you may see that the block does not drop - you might want this functionality, however to make your block drop as an item on break you must implement its loot table - the loot table file should be placed in the data/mod-id/loot_table/blocks/
+When breaking the block in survival, you may see that the block does not drop - you might want this functionality, however to make your block drop as an item on break you must implement its loot table - the loot table file should be placed in the data/example-mod/loot_table/blocks/ folder.

 INFO